w3c/miniapp-addressing/docs/Q&A.md

 > Note: This document documents Q&A during all discussions about [MiniApp Addressing](https://w3c.github.io/miniapp-addressing/) note.

-## About syntax-host

-### 1. Why does the URI need the `host` field, do we need to download the package from another website?

-**Answer:** At present, there is such a demand for MiniApp.
-For example, the Open Source Alliance of Baidu Smart Program has a scenario that an alliance member user agent downloads MiniApp packages from package server provided by another user agent.

-### 2. In the syntax ["@" host [":" port]], is there any restriction to `host`?

-**Answer:** The host field is optional, and the value is parsed by the user agent.
-The host can be a null value, or it can represent some special package fetching logic, such as local debugging.

-## About syntax-appId

-### 1. The syntax `foo@example.com` represents the username for traditional usage in URL.
-Is it appropriate to reuse this syntax for appId in MiniApp URIs?（by @hax)

-**Answer:** In some URI protocol, the content before `@`  does indeed represent username.
-And those protocals are usually used to locate a specific resource related to a person's identify, such as email or ftp.

-But in MiniApp URI, there is no concept of 'user', so we needn't a real username.
-What's the more , appid as the identity of the MiniApp can correspond to the meaning of username relative to resources.

-Therefore, in our opinion, it is appropriate for appId to take the  username component.

-### 2. Traditionally,  in an URI like "scheme://foo", `foo` represents the host like HTTP(s) URL, or the path like file URL.
-But with MiniApp URI, `foo` is not host or path.
-That means the original correspondence is changed.
-Is this appropriate? (by @hax)

-**Answer:** Unlike regular resources that must be obtained through the network, where to obtain the resources (network or local) is up to the user agent.

-For this feature, we have designed the MiniApp URI syntax that the host of the authority can be omitted, but appId, as the unique identifier of the MiniApp cannot be omitted.

-The MiniApp URI 'miniapp://foo' which has only appId  is similar to the known URN, such as tel: + 1-816-555-0000, isbn: 0451450523.

-**Opening question:** Judging from the syntax description of [RFC 3986](https://tools.ietf.org/html/rfc3986) specification and known URLs, we did not find the case where authority is required but host is omitted.
-We want your help to review whether this design complies with RFC 3986 specification.

 ## About syntax-version

 ### 1. What is the relationship between version in URI and [version.name](https://www.w3.org/TR/miniapp-manifest/#version-name) / [version.code](https://www.w3.org/TR/miniapp-manifest/#code-member) in manifest?
 (By @hax)